This two-day course will show you how to produce stunning photographs of trees including the detail in bark and leaves.

-We’ll start with an illustrated introductory talk featuring tree and forest photographs from around the world before heading out to Kew’s impressive arboretum for inspiration.
+We’ll start with an illustrated talk looking at tree and forest photographs from around the world, before heading out into the Gardens to gain inspiration from Kew’s impressive arboretum.